dacabdi/quiznet-v2/README.md

         ;
 ```

-If the server _knows_ how to handle the incoming type of request and the request is processed succesfully, a type `o` OK response will be sent to the client carrying any requested data.
+If the server _knows_ how to handle the incoming type of request and the request is processed successfully, a type `o` OK response will be sent to the client carrying any requested data.

-Otherwise, a type `e` ERROR response will be returned.
+Otherwise, a type `e` ERROR response will be returned indicating the reason for failure.
 If the error is due to an unrecognized type of request, the error type will be numbered `UNKREQ`.

 #### TYPES OF REQUESTS ####

 ##### HANDSHAKE #####

-Also know as _greeting_ or _session negotionation_ this is the FIRST request made over each session.
+Also know as _greeting_ or _session negotiation_ this is the FIRST request made over each session for any type of client.
 It lets the server get ready for the upcoming requests.

 ```plain-text
 s length\n